 The Patuxent Partnership will present its 2023 Defense Summit on Naval Aviation and National Security on June 21 at the University System of Maryland at Southern Maryland.

-Category Leader Exclusives, Leader Features · Tags Boeing, Bonnie Green, events, Lockheed Martin, MIL Corporation, Patuxent Partnership, Pax partnership, Steve Cricchi, The Patuxent Partnership, Tom Rudowsky, TPP, VADM Carl Chebi
+Category Leader Exclusives, Leader Features · Tags Boeing, Bonnie Green, Lockheed Martin, MIL Corporation, Patuxent Partnership, Pax partnership, Steve Cricchi, The Patuxent Partnership, Tom Rudowsky, TPP, VADM Carl Chebi

 Posted by Java Joe on February 27, 2023 · Leave a Comment